 Every day, there are more than 1,000 injuries and nine fatalities caused by distracted driving in the U.S. alone.
 With the deployment of advanced automation and autonomous driving capabilities, OEMs and Tier 1s face even more safety concerns and considerations.
+They must also meet safety requirements in accordance with industry regulations such as the European New Car Assessment Programme (Euro NCAP), and be able to scale with evolving safety standards.

 Driver State Monitoring